 SSRIs are treatment of choice.
-If patients do not respond to SSRIs, short-term treatment with a benzodiazepine may be used, or patients may switch to another type of antidepressant such as venlafaxine or tricyclics.
+If people do not respond to SSRIs, short-term treatment with a benzodiazepine may be used, or people may switch to another type of antidepressant such as venlafaxine or tricyclics.

-Cognitive-behavioral therapy, provided in 12 to 16 sessions over 3 to 4 months, focuses on recreating fear symptoms and helping patients change their response to them.
+CBT, provided in 12 to 16 sessions over 3 to 4 months, focuses on recreating fear symptoms and helping people change their response to them.

 Social Anxiety Disorder

 SSRIs or venlafaxine are first-line drug treatments.
-Benzodiazepines may help patients who do not respond to these antidepressants.
+Benzodiazepines may help people who do not respond to these antidepressants.
 Anticonvulsants such as gabapentin (Neurontin) and pregabalin (Lyrica) are being investigated.